Savkosii/c-shell/README.md

 Supports reading multiple lines from stdin, with input-lines sign `<<`, the string after which specifies the end-input-flag string.

 For example, `cat << foo` will trigger input from stdin, where you can write arbitrary numbers of lines unless you input `foo\n`.

 And like the case where the commands end with redirect stream sign, if there is a lack of end-input-flag string, shell will read one additional line from stdin and you can append it then.

 ### Pipes

 Support commands with pipes.
-When you split commands with delimiter `|` (its syntax is similar to that of `&&`), the output or input or both related the commands will be redirected.
+When you split commands with delimiter `|` (its syntax is similar to that of `&&`), the output or input or both related to the commands will be redirected.

 Take commands `echo foo | cat -b | cat -e ` , shell will first execute command `echo foo` and redirect its output to stdin, and the command `cat-b` will read from stdin and redirect its output to stdin, and the command `cat -e` will also read from stdin but output to stdout as normal.
 Thus the output is `1  foo$` .